CJMenart/MetadataRepresentationProject/axioms.md

 ## Scenarios
 ![schema-diagram](schema-diagrams/Scenario.png)

-### Axioms (English)
-* "A scenario has exactly one Environment"
-* "An environment has (up to?) one hasTemperature."
-* "A Scenario containsLane at least one Lane."
-* "Every physical thing is pointed to by exactly one Scenario via hasThing."
-* "A Scenario has atleast one intersection"
-* "A Scenario has exactly one Self"

-### Axioms (Manchester)
+### Axioms
-* Scenario SubClassOf hasEnviornment exactly 1 Environment
+* Scenario SubClassOf hasEnviornment exactly 1 Environment "A scenario has exactly one Environment"
-* Environment SubClassOf hasTemperature at most 1 Temperature
+* Environment SubClassOf hasTemperature at most 1 Temperature "An environment has up one Temperature."
 * Scenario SubClassOf containsLane min 1 Lane
+	"A Scenario containsLane at least one Lane."
-* PhysicalThing SubClassOf inverse hasThing exactly 1 Scenario
+* PhysicalThing SubClassOf inverse hasThing exactly 1 Scenario "Every physical thing is pointed to by exactly one Scenario via hasThing."
-* Scenario SubClassOf hasIntersection min 1 Intersection
+* Scenario SubClassOf hasIntersection min 1 Intersection "A Scenario has atleast one intersection"
 * Scenario SubClassOf aboutCar exactly 1 Self
+	"A Scenario has exactly one Self"

 ## Lanes
 ![schema-diagram](schema-diagrams/Lane.png)

-### Axioms (English)
-* "A Lane can be directLeftOf at most one other Lane."
-* "A Lane can be directRightOf at most one other Lane."
-* "If one Lane is directLeftOf another Lane, that lane is directRightOf the first Lane."
-* "A Lane has at most one visiblyEndsAt relationship with a Distance."
-* "A Road has atleast one lane"
-* "A lane always touches one or two TouchingIntersections."
-* "Every Lane is in at most one Road"  (could this be exactly 1?)

-### Axioms (Manchester)
+### Axioms
 * Lane SubClassOf directLeftOf max 1 Lane
+	"A Lane can be directLeftOf at most one other Lane."
 * Lane SubClassOf directRightOf max 1 Lane
+	"A Lane can be directRightOf at most one other Lane."
 * directLeftOf inverse of directRightOf
+	"If one Lane is directLeftOf another Lane, that lane is directRightOf the first Lane."
 * Lane SubClassOf visiblyEndsAt max 1 Distance
+	"A Lane has at most one visiblyEndsAt relationship with a Distance."
 * Road SubClassOf inverse inRoad min 1 Lane
+	"A Road has atleast one lane"
 * Lane SubClassOf touchesIntersection min 1 TouchingIntersection
-* Lane SubClassOf touchesIntersection max 2 TouchingIntersection
+* Lane SubClassOf touchesIntersection max 2 TouchingIntersection "A lane always touches one or two TouchingIntersections."
 * Lane SubClassOf inRoad max 1 Road
+	"Every Lane is in at most one Road"  (could this be exactly 1?)

 ### Rules
 * "All lanes that touch the same interesection and are inRoad of same road have the same cardinality"
 * "If a Lane is directRightOf another Lane, both of those Lanes are inRoad the same Road."